'Sweat equity' is something my dad taught me about early on (that and the 'escalator of appreciation').

 What if the sewer backs up?

-When we told the property (literally when the floor fell through in 2008) I felt the weight of the world off my shoulders.
+When we sold the property (literally when the floor fell through in 2008), I felt the weight of the world off my shoulders.

 All this to say, I don't mind hard work, but I like to live life.

-Contrasted by the fun memories my passive investing family collected while mountain biking and eating seafood in Seattle at the beginning of spring break with more adventure over the remaining break to come, I realized passive investing in real estate syndications is a pro move.
+Contrasted by the fun memories my passive investing family collected while mountain biking and eating seafood in Seattle, I realized passive investing in real estate syndications is a pro move.

 If you’ve ever experienced owning single-family or small multifamily homes, you know that these investments require time, energy and come with a fair share of underlying stress.